vmware/vSphere-machine-learning-extension/examples/helmet_object_detection/pipelines/README.md

 Following the steps in your notebook, you should be able to see a file called `helmet_detection_pipeline.yaml` in folder `generated_yaml_files`..
 So here we provide you a brief guide on how to execute a pipeline.

-### Upload the pipeline in Freestone Kubeflow Dashboard
+### Upload the pipeline in vSphere Machine Learning Extension Dashboard

 Once you have the compiled YAML file, download it.
-In Freestone Kubeflow Dashboard, go to pipelines dashaborad by clicking the “Pipelines” on the left-side toolbar.
+In vSphere Machine Learning Extension Dashboard, go to pipelines dashaborad by clicking the “Pipelines” on the left-side toolbar.
 And then click the “Upload Pipeline” button.

 ![Image text](https://github.com/vmware/vSphere-machine-learning-extension/blob/main/helmet_detection/pipelines/imgs/helmet-pipeline-01.png)
 ![Image text](https://github.com/vmware/vSphere-machine-learning-extension/blob/main/helmet_detection/pipelines/imgs/helmet-pipeline-02.png)